Rim to Rim Grand Canyon Hike Guide

 This is a popular option, and is doable by almost everyone with the right training and preparation.
-In my years of doing the rim-to-rim, I’ve seen people of all shapes, sizes, and ages hiking it in one day, and you can too, even though the distance can see daunting if you are not a regular hiker.
-If you can walk at a 2mph average (probably faster on downhills and slower on uphills), it’s just 10.5 hours of walking.
-Assume you have 12 hours of daylight, and will take 1.5 hours for breaks and snacks, and you will probably hike somewhere from dusk to dawn.
+In my years of doing the rim-to-rim, I've seen people of all shapes, sizes, and ages hiking it in one day, and you can too, even though the distance can see daunting if you are not a regular hiker.
+If you can walk at a 2mph average (probably faster on downhills and slower on uphills), it's just 10.5 hours of walking.
+Assume you have 12 hours of daylight, and will take 1.5 hours for breaks and snacks, and you will probably hike somewhere from dawn to dusk.

 Generally a one-way rim-to-rim hike is coupled with an overnight stay at the rim you've arrived at, and then a shuttle bus ride to bring you back to the rim where you started.
 The shuttle bus is generally easy to book.
 Here are the two options, assuming that you are starting on the popular South Rim.